 A dog-specific salad, unlike a salad you and I would eat, does not contain any additional flavorings.
-That means no salt, pepper, spices.
-And especially nothing like onions- which although a main constituent of things like Caesar salad etc. may include, must be removed from your dog’s salad.
+That means no salt, pepper, or spices.
+And especially nothing like onions- which although the main constituent of things like Caesar salad etc. may include, must be removed from your dog’s salad.

 So, long story short, feed your dog lettuce but do not offer them the same salad you would to your human friends.

 While pet owners may be eager to feed their dogs something like lettuce just as a treat, it might help to know that while giving your dog treats, there is always a nutritional aspect to things.

 For lettuce, it is as follows:

 Lettuce leaves contain some vitamins and minerals that can be beneficial for your canine friend.
 These include vitamin C, calcium, potassium, and folate.